OGStudio/openscenegraph-cross-platform-examples/README.md

     * OpenSceneGraph plugins are referenced at run-time
     * plugins should be located in a directory where dynamic linker looks for libraries
 * non-desktop builds
-    * OpenSceneGraph plugins are referenced at build time
+    * OpenSceneGraph plugins are linked with at build time
-    * plugins are compiled into an application
     * plugins should be explicitely referenced in code with `USE_OSGPLUGIN` macro

 <a name="build-desktop"/>